DANS-KNAW/dans-datastation-architecture/docs/data-vault-storage-root.md

 ### Identifying metadata

 To identify datasets, versions and data files in the OCFL repository, the following metadata is used:

 ![Vault metadata](vault-metadata.png){: .align-center}

-The full metadata of each dataset version is stored, but the way it is stored depends on the export format used.
-The current export format is based on Dataverse implementation of the [RDA Research Data Repository Interoperability WG recommendations]{:target=_blank}.
+The full metadata of each dataset version is stored, but the way it is stored depends on the packaging format used.
+The current packaging format is based on
+Dataverse implementation of [RDA BagPack]{:target=_blank}.

-[RDA Research Data Repository Interoperability WG recommendations]: {{ rda_research_data_repo_interoperability_wg_recommendations }}
+[RDA BagPack]: {{ bagpack_specs }}
 [bag]: {{ bagit_specs }}
 [Oxford Common File Layout]: {{ ocfl_url }}